5 Strategies for Faster Permit Approvals

 Building Permit Approved

 Like many businesses, city and county planning departments throughout the country have struggled during the pandemic.
 Over that span, their professionals have experienced layoffs, furloughs, early retirement offers and reduced work hours.
-Permit reviews and approvals have slowed considerably.
+Fast permit approvals and reviews have slowed considerably.

-We are still seeing building and health plan reviews take four to six weeks longer just for first comments.
-Los Angeles county no longer posts time estimates for expedited permits.
-Seattle’s backlog means first comments are coming more than five months after submittal.
-New commercial construction projects in San Jose can expect first comments within 25 weeks.
+We are still seeing building and health plan reviews take four to six weeks longer just for the first comments.
+Los Angeles County no longer posts time estimates for expedited permits.
+Seattle’s backlog means the first comments are coming more than five months after submittal.
+New commercial construction projects in San Jose can expect the first comments within 25 weeks.

 A sliver of good news is that all hope is not lost if you’re planning (or in the middle of) a construction project.
-There are steps you can take to improve your chances of a faster review and approval – or at least limit your stress and anxiety.
+There are steps you can take to improve your chances of a fast permit approval and review – or at least limit your stress and anxiety.

 1. Set Expectations Early with Key Stakeholders